10 Best Things To Do In London, United Kingdom

 Feel The Royalty At The Buckingham Palace

 The home of the Queen is another London landmark.
 This is where the royal family hosts their daily meeting and special events with international leaders.
 Tours inside some of the 775 rooms of the Palace are available but don’t count on seeing the royal family.
 From the outside, the palace is also beautiful and one of its main attractions is the Changing of the Guards ceremony.
-This royal and impressive ceremony takes place daily between April-July and every other day in the rest of the year.
+This royal and impressive ceremony takes place daily between April-July and every other day for the rest of the year.
 This is yet another classic British experience, one that reminds you that this is still a Monarchy.

 Tip: Try to get there early to catch a good viewing point close to the fence.
 Otherwise, you can climb the Queen Victoria memorial monument for a far-but-high point of view.
 And this is the closest you get to any queen here.